Darna: Divas Impaktitas

 The Divas Impaktitas are the three right hand she-vampires of Valentina.
 They were created by the black stone, granting them immunity to the sun as well as crosses and crucifixes, though they could still be slain if something sharp like a stake is driven through their hearts.
 Ryza Cenon played Louella/Divas Impaktita in the 2005 TV series.

 Divina Demonica

 Divina Demonica has the power to scream supersonic screams that could give severe trauma to those within her vicinity.
 She also demonstrates the ability to manipulate bats.
 K Brosas played Divina Demonica in the 2005 TV series.

 Toy Master

 Toy Master is a clown who has the power to control toys as well as other abilities that border on the realm of magic, allowing him to defy the fabric of reality by summoning corporeal objects out of nothing or generating an irritating sound by beating his drum, powerful enough to disorient even Darna.
 He stole his magical powers from a gnome.
 Bearwin Meily played Toy Master in the 2005 TV series.

 Manananggal

+Manananggal is a female body separated and grows a giant bat wings on back and teeth grown a fang and pregnant women will eat the fetus' heart.

+The first one is portrayed by Gloria Romero, In 1991 film she was portrayed by Bing Loyzaga, In 2005 she was portrayed by Maggie Wilson later in 2009 she was Portrayed by SexBomb Girl Rochelle Pangilinan.
+Ivana Alawi was supposed to be a Manananggal in 2022 Darna however due to scariest character only removed.